-Mayor Art Risavy wishes to recognize residents whose generous efforts, contributions, and achievements foster and enhance civic pride and responsibility, promote appreciation, and embody the spirit of our City to encourage public service through selflessness.
-He is asking City employees and the community nominate those who are selflessly acting for the betterment of our community and/or neighbors through acts of kindness.
+Mayor Art Risavy wishes to recognize residents whose generous efforts, contributions and achievements foster and enhance civic pride and responsibility, promote appreciation, and embody the spirit of our City to encourage public service through selflessness.
+He is asking City employees and the community to nominate those who are selflessly acting for the betterment of our community and/or neighbors through acts of kindness.

-Recipients will be recognized at an upcoming meeting of the City Council and will be presented with a token of appreciation for their contribution to the City of Edwardsville.
+Recipients will be recognized at a meeting of the City Council and will be presented with a token of appreciation for their contribution to the City of Edwardsville.

-The City of Edwardsville Coin to be presented to the chosen recipient at a City Council meeting or to them personally if he/she/they are unable to attend the City Council meeting.
+The City of Edwardsville Coin will be presented to the award recipient at a City Council meeting or at a separate time if the recipient is unable to attend the City Council meeting.

 Chris Azar was recognized for Excellence in Edwardsville in September 2022.
 He is the president of Rebuilding Together-Southwest Illinois, an all-volunteer group in Madison County that helps repair and renovate homes, particularly for low-income senior citizens, veterans, people with disabilities and families in need.
 In 2021, the group completed three dozen projects.
 So far in 2022, they’ve repaired roofs, added wheelchair ramps, replaced flooring, showers and toilets, rebuilt a deck and poured new sidewalks.